crmathieu/gosem/README.md

   }
 }
 ```
 In its loop, the **producer** first makes sure there is available space in the buffer by calling _writesem.Wait()_.
 This call will return immediately if space is available but will block if the buffer is full.
-In the latter case, the call will return only after the **consumer** goroutine reads an entry from the buffer and performs a _writesem.Signal()_ call to signify that one entry is now available.
+In the latter case, the call will return only after the **consumer** goroutine reads an entry from the buffer and performs a _writesem.Signal()_ call to indicate that one entry is now available.

 Similarly, once a value was written in the buffer, the **producer** calls _readsem.Signal()_ to indicate to the consumer that a value is available for consumption.